addiscent/vagrant-ruby-rails/README.md

 ##### Storage Usage

-_VirtualBox_ will dynamically increase the size of the _Ubuntu Server_ virtual disk drive as you add new files into its file system.
+_VirtualBox_ will dynamically increase the size of the _guest-vbox_ _Ubuntu Server_ virtual disk drive as you add new files into its file system.
 The maximum virtual disk drive size of this _guest-vbox_ _Ubuntu Server_ is 40GB.

 ##### Provisioning